m5stack/m5-docs/docs/en/unit/rfid.md

 ### 2. UIFlow

-*If you want the complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/RFID/UIFlow).*
+*To get complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/RFID/UIFlow).*

 After opening and burning this example using [UIFlow](flow.m5stack.com), place the proximity card on the Unit surface and the screen displays “True” and the UID number of the card.